cloudfoundry/cf-networking-release/docs/aws.md

     config_from_cf: (( merge ))
     ```

-0. Generate diego with netman manifest:
+0. Generate Diego with CF Networking manifest:
   - Run the following bash script.
-Set `environment_path` to the directory containing your stubs for cf, diego, and netman.
+Set `environment_path` to the directory containing your stubs for CF, Diego, and CF Networking.
     Set `output_path` to the directory you want your manifest to be created in.
     Set `diego_release_path` to your local copy of the diego-release repository.